 As a park that preserves four major Civil War battlefields and the "Stonewall" Jackson Shrine, Fredericksburg and Spotsylvania National Military Park is large and spread-out!
 Our Overall Park Map shows the driving tour for all of our battlefield sites, but many visitors like to focus their visit on one or two battlefields at a time.
 Below are maps for each of our four battlefields.
-Trail maps and information are available on our Brochures page and at our visitor centers.
+Trail maps and information are available on our Brochures and Hiking Trail Maps page and at our visitor centers.
+Information about the significance of each driving tour stop can be found by exploring our virtual tour.

 Check below for maps and links to maps for each of our battlefields and the "Stonewall" Jackson Shrine.
+For physical addresses and driving directions, see our Directions & Transportation page.
 To check hours of operation, see our Operating Hours and Seasons page.

 To download the Fredericksburg portion of the overall driving tour map, click here.